magmide/magmide/README.md

 Besides, many projects already write [absolutely gobs of unit tests](https://softwareengineering.stackexchange.com/questions/156883/what-is-a-normal-functional-lines-of-code-to-test-lines-of-code-ratio), and a proof is literally *infinitely* better than a unit test.
 At this point I'm actually hopeful that proofs will *decrease* the cost of writing software.
 We'll see.

+## Is it actually useful to prove code meets some specification if we still have to trust the specification?

+In a way yes this is true: when we prove an implementation meets some specification we're mostly just shifting uncertainty/trust from the implementation to the specification.
+This is part of why it's impossible for our systems to ever be completely perfect (whatever "perfect" means).

+However I assert that this shifting of trust from code to specifications (or put another way, from trusted code to trusted theory) is worth the effort and a huge improvement over the status quo for these reasons:

+- Specifications can refer to each other and be built upon, thereby revealing inconsistent assumptions and shaking out errors.
+Every time an incorrect specification in any way interfaces with a correct one then the incompatibility between them will be revealed at compile time.
+It's likely you've already experienced exactly this dynamic when you incorrectly define a *type* (type systems are just very simple proof systems!).
+If you mistakenly define a type field as an unsigned integer when it needs to be a signed integer, when you try to use the incorrect type in other code that expects a signed integer your mistake will be revealed.
+This won't always happen, but with deeper proof systems it has the opportunity to happen even more often than it happens in type systems.
+- Specifications can be much smaller and terser than implementations, and therefore easier to audit.
+When we audit a specification we only have to audit the type signatures of our theorems and functions, rather than all the code inside them.
+Implementations have to worry about performance and many internal details that don't need to be revealed, whereas specifications only have to make assertions about whatever visible behavior is desired.
+Specifications can be stated in the whatever naive, simple, pure functional form makes the assertion easy to understand, whereas implementations often need to use arcane tricks and confusingly evolving mutable structures to make the algorithm efficient.
+If the specification is larger than the implementation I would tend to suspect one or both of them could be structured more intelligently.

 ## Do you think this language will make all software perfectly secure?

 No!
 Although it's certainly [very exciting to see how truly secure verified software can be](https://www.quantamagazine.org/formal-verification-creates-hacker-proof-code-20160920/), there will always be a long tail of hacking risk.
 Not all code will be written in securable languages, not all engineers will have the diligence or the oversight to write secure code, people can make bad assumptions, and brilliant hackers might invent entirely new *types* of attack vectors that aren't considered by our safety specifications (although inventing new attack vectors is obviously way more difficult than just doing some web searches and running scripts, which is all a hacker has to do today).